Yzhibin/artbook/README.md

 npm install -g composer-cli
 ```

 2. Download Hyperledger Fabric toolkit.
-If you have downloaded this toolkit before Fabric v1.1.0 or Composer v1.19.1, you are recommended to download it again to run Artbook
+If you have downloaded this toolkit before Fabric v1.1.0 or Composer v1.19.1 was released, you are recommended to download it again to run Artbook

 ``` bash
 mkdir ~/fabric-tools && cd ~/fabric-tools